volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 https://github.com/Fornoth/spotify-connect-web

 Thank you to all developpers !

-This version include its own spotify_app_key, so you don't need to get one anymore
+This version includes its own spotify_app_key, so you don't need to get one anymore

+Issues :
+- no feed back from UI when settings are saved
+- UI only works with English language.
+So choose English in appearance, set the plugin (credentials) and after you can choose your language.